 9th grade English is a comprehensive study of world literature.
 Topics from author purpose to Shakespeare to poetry to memoirs will be covered along with research writing and non-fiction comprehension.
 Students will learn the basics of secondary writing and citation as well as foster a relationship with literature.
-Reading and writing are the main focus along with mastering the standards to ensure success on the English I End of Course Examination.
+Reading and writing are the main focus along with mastering the standards.